numpy/numpy.org/content/en/case-studies/blackhole-image.md

 [ehtim]: https://github.com/achael/eht-imaging

-Besides NumPy, many other packages. such as [SciPy](https://www.scipy.org) and [Pandas](https://pandas.io), are part of the data processing pipeline for imaging the black hole.
+Besides NumPy, many other packages, such as [SciPy](https://www.scipy.org) and [Pandas](https://pandas.io), are part of the data processing pipeline for imaging the black hole.
 The standard astronomical file formats and time/coordinate transformations